 How to use Recovery Disk Assistant

-The Recovery Disk Assistant will erase all data on the external drive when creating the Recovery HD.
-You should either backup your data before running the Recovery Disk Assistant, or create a new partition on the external drive.
+The Recovery Disk Assistant erases all data on the external drive you select when creating the Recovery Disk.
+You should either backup your data before running the Recovery Disk Assistant, or create a new partition on your external drive.

 If you need to create a new partition on the external disk